Theory

 They finished burritos in silence.

 The Subaru navigated vacant blocks, a break between highways.
-Past the city towered moonlit snow caps.
-Their slopes pressed the road to a ledge over the ocean.
-It relented and slipped inland down a valley.
+Past the city towered moonlit snow caps; their slopes pressed the road to a ledge over the ocean, until it finally relented and slipped inland down a valley.

 Dark walls and stained wood.
 He sat on a stool beside a ceiling post, behind.
 A draw from a pint glass, a shot bummed on introduction.
 Short hair curled in at the nape.

-She’d kept careful pace with the pickup down winding dirt roads.
+She kept careful pace with the pickup down winding dirt roads.
 Waves crashed, and wind whipped across water, over from the street he’d stumbled out on.
 A tarp drew back to two double bunks.
 In the corner a camp stove burned blue; one penknife against it all.
-Knees curled, his toes fled the chill.
+Knees curled beneath the covers, his toes fled the chill.

+There weren’t any windows, but sunlight still bled in through gaps.
 The two strangers tended to a kettle.
-There was no sign of her from his pillow up top, but the night was catching up.
+No sign of her from the pillow vantage.
 An undisclosed pet.

 “’Morning.”
 His elbows scraped wood through the bedding.